Is it worth going away on a weekend trip?

 Once there, I go straight to a taxi and go to my hotel and check in.
 Of course, the hotel has reception 24 hours a day, so it doesn't matter if the flight happens to be late.
 I don't have to rush to check in.

-I think you're seeing a pattern at this point.
+I think you're seeing a pattern by now.
 For me, simplicity, convenience and planning are the keys to a successful weekend trip.
-On Saturday, when I wake up in a comfortable hotel bed to a lovely hotel breakfast, I'm already in a rush.
+On Saturday when I wake up in a comfortable hotel bed to a lovely hotel breakfast, I'm already down to earth.
 Then I go out for a walk.
-Between attractions, restaurants and shops.
-I have a decent idea of what I want to see and do, but nothing is a must.
-The day must have a chance to develop into something unexpected as well.
+Between sights, restaurants and shops.
+I have a pretty good idea of what I want to see and do, but nothing is a must.
+The day must have a chance to develop into something unexpected too.
 The focus is well-being and energy.
 A cup of coffee in the sun.
-Take time to talk to the family and breathe.
+Time to talk to the family and breathe.

 Sunday is a wonderful repetition of Saturday.
 Eat, drink, sleep, repeat.
 The flight home on Sunday evening as well.
 Once I unlock the door to the home, it feels like I've been away for a whole week.
 The energy is back.
 I'm ready to brave the December darkness again.